Royal Ascot Races: Guide, Race Information, Fixtures & Events 2024

 Ascot legend Lester Piggott is the leading jockey in The Platinum Jubilee Stakes – previously called The Diamond Jubilee Stakes, with ten winners, including Right Boy.

 The most successful horse was Joseph Dawson-owned Prince Charlie, recording three consecutive wins in 1872, 1873 and 1874.
-Naval Crown clinched the victory in 2022 after denying Creative Force to earn trainer Charlie Appleby a one-two finish on the final day.
+Khaadem clinched the victory in 2023 with Jamie Spencer in the saddle, coming in at 80/1 ahead of Sacred ridden by Tom Marquand.

 Royal Ascot Saturday also features Flat racing’s longest race, The Queen Alexandra Stakes, which is run over two miles and six furlongs.
 Gordon Elliott-trained Pallasator holds the record for the fastest time, completing the race in 4:45.24.